| | Because in our 12 months in government we set an

 over land in the past three years or so, has turned many investors away

 and given native land a bad image in Fiji.
+NLTB management's hostile and intractable attitude on

 leases is driving tenant farmers who view investment on native land as

+insecure and unsafe, away from land.
 A land tenure system cannot be imposed on the people if

 they are unwilling to accept it.
 Yet, NLTB management persists with its

+counter productive attitude.
 Any community owning the magnitude of rich natural

 resources that the Fijian people own, should not be lagging behind in

+economic prosperity.
 The truth is that Fijian institutions like the NLTB and

 governments in the past have shown a singular lack of vision in developing

 these resources to enhance the quality of life of their people.
+The NLTB, for example, should be one of the most dynamic

 and financially healthy institutions in the country yet it is struggling

+to survive.
 It has not tapped even half the potential of the

 resources the indigenous people own and views with distrust and suspicion